OfficeDev/Office-Addin-Scripts/packages/custom-functions-metadata/Specification.md

 * `{type}` should specify the type information within curly braces.
 Accepted types are `string` and `number`.
 Optional: if not specified, the type of the first enum value will be used.
 * Only TypeScript is supported, as JavaScript does not support enums.
+* The enum name must start with an alphabetic character and be unique.
+Allowed characters are: A-Z, a-z, 0-9, underscore (_), and period (.).
+* The maximum length of an enum name is 128 characters.
 * If values of enum members are omitted, the first member will be assigned a numeric value of `0`, with subsequent values auto-incremented.
 * The types of enum members must be consistent.
 Mixed types within an enum will be treated as an error.
-* The enum name must be a unique identifier.
-Allowed characters are: A-Z, a-z, 0-9, underscore (_), and period (.).
-* The maximum length of the enum name is 128 characters.